sgmurphy/wordpress-plugins/import-users-from-csv-with-meta/readme.txt

 5. Extra profile information (user meta)

 == Changelog ==

+= 1.27.1 =
+*   New version of ActionScheduler included

+= 1.27 =
+*   Improved many texts of the plugin thanks to the great help of Pierre Darmon who has completely revised the plugin's writing and helped us to make it more understandable and professional, for us who do not speak English natively
+*   Fixed a problem that could create errors when trying to export data when there was a saved object

 = 1.26.10 =
 *   Improved the compatibility with Google Docs/Drive spreadsheet exported as CSV